njsmith/zs/doc/index.rst

   terabytes of data; given a URL to the file, the ZSS tools can efficiently locate and fetch just the parts of the file you need.

-* ZSS files are **vigilant against error**: Computer hardware is simply not reliable, especially on scales of years and terabytes.
+* ZSS files are **ever-vigilant**: Computer hardware is simply not reliable, especially on scales of years and terabytes.
 Standard text files provide no way to detect data corruption; gzip provides some protection, but it's only guaranteed to work if you read the entire file from start to finish, every time, and then check the error code.
 ZSS, by contrast, protects every bit of data with 64-bit CRC checksums, and validates these on every access (the cost of this is included in the times quoted above).
 If it matters to you whether your analysis gets the right answer, then ZSS is a good choice.

+* Relying on the ZSS format creates **minimal risk**: The ZSS file format is simple and :ref:`fully documented <format>`_; an average programmer with access to standard libraries could write a functional decompressor in a few hours.
+The reference implementation is BSD-licensed, undergoes exhaustive automated testing (~99% coverage) after every checkin, and includes a complete file format validator, so you can be sure confirm that your files match the spec and will be readable by any compliant implementation.

 * ZSS files have a name **composed entirely of sibilants**: How many file formats can say *that*?